Bangalore Days: Plot

 Aju was a bike racer, but due to a foul incident, he is forced to serve a year's ban from racing.
 He falls for a radio jockey named Sarah, but when he finally meets her in person, he finds that she is a paraplegic.
 He begins to like her attitude and follows her.
 They become good friends, but Aju is saddened when he learns that Sarah is to leave for Australia on a university scholarship.

 Meanwhile, as Kunju and Das are in the middle of getting a divorce, Aju learns that a few years back, Das was a former bike racer.
 He then went by the name Shiva and was the leader of his biking gang.
 Shiva had given up on racing after he was involved in an accident that killed his love Natasha Francis.
 Upon knowing what happened, Kunju decides to return to Bangalore and works towards her MBA.
 She gradually wins over a repentant Das and soon arranges for him to meet Natasha's parents.
 After the meeting, Das is able to let go of his past.
 Kunju forgives him and they get their marital life on track.

 Kuttan's mother gets to know about the urban Indian culture with her neighbors, and after three months, decides to visit her daughter in Oklahoma.
 In the airport, Kuttan and his mother see Meenakshi, who will be an air hostess in Kuttan's mother's flight to America.
 Meenakshi approaches Kuttan and reveals that her relationship with the old boyfriend has broken permanently, and she will be waiting for his call.
-Just seconds after that, Kuttan goes by and talks with her, telling her to leave him.
+Just seconds after that, Kuttan goes by and talks with her, telling her to leave him forever this time.

 Aju gets a chance to race on the same day that Sarah has to leave for Australia.
 With Kunju, Kuttan, and Das cheering for him, he wins the race.
 After the race, Aju realizes how important Sarah is to him and that meeting her changed his life.
 He asks her not to leave for Australia.
 Sarah forgoes her scholarship to stay with Aju in Bangalore.
 In the end, Kuttan marries his neighbor in Bangalore, a foreigner named Michelle, a European Bharathanatyam dancer who has embraced the culture of India.
 The film ends with Kunju, Das, Aju, and Sarah breaking into their room and all of them posing for a photo.